List Of Foods to Avoid for a Smooth Recovery After Appendix Surgery

 1. Water: The best choice for hydration.
 Ensure you drink plenty of water throughout the day to stay hydrated and support recovery.

-2. Herbal Teas: Choose herbal teas that are caffeine-free, such as chamomile, peppermint, or ginger tea.
+2. Herbal Teas: Choose caffeine-free herbal teas, such as chamomile, peppermint, or ginger tea.
 These can also help soothe the digestive system.

 3. Infused Water: Adding slices of fruit, cucumber, or herbs to water can make it more appealing without adding caffeine.